-Space Studies (M.S.)
-Admission Requirements
+Space Studies Master's Requirements

 The applicant must meet the School of Graduate Studies’ current minimum general admission requirements as published in the graduate catalog.
 The deadlines for applying for admission for each semester are as follows: April 30 for the Fall semester; October 31 for the Spring semester; and February 28 for the Summer semester.
 Students who apply after these dates for a given semester are encouraged to do so under non-degree status.
 The requirements for admission to the Space Studies degree program are as follows: